 - Get everything together in one place and start your packing.
 Eliminate anything heavy that you may not use.
 Remember, you're going to a place with lots of opportunities to buy what you need.
 See more Packing Tips.

-- Check your carry-on baggage against your carrier's rules; some budget airlines allow smaller carry-ons than the big boys (Ryanair is a particular killer for that).
+- Check your carry-on baggage against your carrier's rules; some budget airlines allow smaller carry-ons than major airlines (Ryanair is one example).

 - Car rental agreements

 - Chargers for your phone and other gadgets and electrical adapters